PAY RANGE: 15

 (Street Electronic Systems)

 This is intermediate level technical electronic and instrumentation equipment repair work troubleshooting, modifying, testing, calibrating, adjusting, repairing, and installing electronic, digital and analog equipment and monitoring devices.
+Employees in the Electronic Equipment and Instrumentation specialty are responsible for the installation, maintenance, and repair of water quality, water supply, chemical supply, air quality, and/or wireless transmission equipment.
 Employees in the Street Electronic Systems specialty are responsible for the installation, maintenance, repair and inspection of the City’s street lighting and alley lighting systems or the City’s traffic signal systems.
 Employees in the Surveillance Equipment specialty are responsible for the installation, maintenance and repair of a variety of fiber optic and wireless video surveillance and sound equipment.
 Employees gain experience and learn maintenance and repair on a wide variety of electronic equipment or electronic instrumentation within a digital/analog computer-automated processing system.
 Employees in this class are expected to progressively increase their skills throughout their tenure in order to advance to the full performance.
 Assignments may include rotating shifts, site tours, lifting, climbing and availability for emergency duty.
 Work is performed under the supervision of a technical supervisor.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be